-stu ow will the school address the impact of COVID-19 on udents' opportunity to learn, including implementing rategies for accelerating learning, effectively using data, addressing resource inequities? ----- ---
+3. In-Person Learning: Accelerating Student Learning How will the school address the impact of COVID-19 on students' opportunity to learn, including implementing strategies for accelerating learning, effectively using data, and addressing resource inequities? -- --

 Academic Support

 MAP testing in math and reading will be proctored for all students at the start of the school year.
 This data will be used to measure gains and losses from the COVID-19 school closures, and will assist in the identification of students that require Tier II or Tier III academic interventions face-to-face or supported virtually if they are unable to come to campus.
 Students requiring additional interventions will be identified and may be referred to the mathematics or literacy facilitator for further testing and support.
 The teaching staff will be informed of student MAP scores through classroom rostering in NWEA.
 The NWEA class reports will assist teachers with providing assistance and support to students that need it the most.